garrandall/popular-music-data/tracks/bon-appetit-katy-perry-migos.md

 'Cause I'm all that you want, boy (all what you want) All that you can have, boy (ay)
 Got me spread like a buffet
-Bon a, bon appÃ©tit, baby (bon appetit)
+Bon a, bon appétit, baby (bon appetit)
 Appetite for seduction
 Fresh out the oven
 Melt in your mouth kind of lovin'
-Bon a, bon appÃ©tit, baby
+Bon a, bon appétit, baby

 'Cause I'm all that you want, boy
 All that you can have, boy
 Got me spread like a buffet
-Bon a, bon appÃ©tit, baby
+Bon a, bon appétit, baby
 Appetite for seduction
 Fresh out the oven
 Melt in your mouth kind of lovin'
-Bon a, bon appÃ©tit, baby
+Bon a, bon appétit, baby

 Quavo